ankanz1/FULL-BACK/README.md

 ## What this is

-FULL BACK is built around one core idea: an **MCP server** exposes a set of World Cup analysis tools, and those same tools are usable in two ways —

-1. Through a **fan-facing dashboard and chat interface** on the website
-2. Through any **AI agent** that installs the accompanying **Agent Skill**, giving it the same World Cup expertise Claude Code (or any other MCP-compatible agent) can call directly
+FULL BACK is an AI-powered World Cup companion: a dashboard for live data and analytics, plus a conversational Analyst chat where an LLM decides what information it needs and calls the backend API to get it — rather than answering World Cup questions from memory.

-Every tool is free and open — no subscriptions, no per-query payment, no wallet.
+Every feature is free to use — no subscriptions, no per-query payment, no wallet.

 ## Features